Professor Tan Chorh Chuan

 Clinical Director (Programmes)

-Lead (Integrated Health Promotion)
+Head (Integrated Health Promotion)

 Wai Chiong joined MOH Office for Healthcare Transformation in May 2019, and leads the Integrated Health Promotion (InHealth) which aims to implement a comprehensive set of integrated, coordinated initiatives concurrently in test precincts, to co-create with the community an environment and community norm which would make health-promoting behaviours the default.
 He also helps to develop initiatives for mental wellness and financing schemes to support new models of care.